Caste System in Ancient India

 Advertisement

-Kshatriya women, like their male counterparts, were equipped with masculine disciplines, fully acquainted with warfare, rights to discharge duties in the king's absence, and versed in the affairs of the kingdom.
+Kshatriya women, like their male counterparts, were equipped with what were traditionally considered masculine disciplines, fully acquainted with warfare, rights to discharge duties in the king's absence, and versed in the affairs of the kingdom.
 Contrary to popular belief, a Kshatriya woman was equally capable of defending a kingdom in times of distress and imparting warfare skills to her descendants.
-The lineage of a Kshatriya king was kept pure to ensure continuity on the throne and claim sovereignty over territories.
+The lineage of a Kshatriya king was maintained to ensure continuity on the throne and claim sovereignty over territories.

 Vaishyas

-Vaishya is the third Varna represented by agriculturalists, traders, money lenders, and those involved in commerce.
-Vaishyas are also the twice-born and go to the Brahmins' ashram to learn the rules of a virtuous life and to refrain from intentional or accidental misconduct.
+Vaishya is the third Varna, represented by agriculturalists, traders, money lenders, and those involved in commerce.
+Vaishyas were also described as twice-born and went to the Brahmins' ashram to learn the rules of a virtuous life and to refrain from intentional or accidental misconduct.
 Cattle rearing was one of the most esteemed occupations of the Vaishyas, as the possession and quality of a kingdom's cows, elephants, horses, and their upkeep affected the quality of life and the associated prosperity of the citizens.
 Vaishyas would work in close coordination with the administrators of the kingdom to discuss, implement, and constantly upgrade the living standards by providing profitable economic prospects.
-Because their life conduct exposes them to objects of immediate gratification, their tendency to overlook the law and despise the weak is perceived as probable.
-Hence, the Kshatriya king would be most busy with resolving disputes originating of conflicts among Vaishyas.
+Because their life conduct in trade exposes them to objects of immediate gratification, their tendency to overlook the law and despise the weak was perceived as probable.
+Hence, the Kshatriya king could be most busy with resolving disputes originating from such conflicts.

 Two Traders in Discussion, Ajanta